 For purposes of this policy family member is deemed to include individuals related within the third degree by birth or marriage.
-Family relationships covered by this policy include, but may not be limited to: spouse; parent (including step relationships); brother; sister; son or daughter (including step, adopted, foster, legal ward); in-law relations i.e. father, mother, brother, sister, son, daughter; grandparent; grandson or granddaughter; uncle; aunt; niece; nephew.
+Family relationships covered by this policy include, but may not be limited to: spouse; parent (including step relationships); brother; sister; son or daughter (including step, adopted, foster, legal ward); in-law relations i.e. father, mother, brother, sister, son, daughter; grandparent; grandparent; grandparent; grandparent; uncle; aunt; niece; nephew.

-The superintendent or designee may recommend an exception to the restrictions in this policy on a case-bycase basis.
+The superintendent or designee may recommend an exception to the restrictions in this policy on a case-by-case basis.